Amplifier: Microwave amplifiers

 Traveling wave tube amplifiers (TWTAs) are used for high power amplification at low microwave frequencies.
 They typically can amplify across a broad spectrum of frequencies; however, they are usually not as tunable as klystrons.

 Klystrons are specialized linear-beam vacuum-devices, designed to provide high power, widely tunable amplification of millimetre and sub-millimetre waves.
 Klystrons are designed for large scale operations and despite having a narrower bandwidth than TWTAs, they have the advantage of coherently amplifying a reference signal so its output may be precisely controlled in amplitude, frequency and phase.

 Solid-state devices such as silicon short channel MOSFETs like double-diffused metal–oxide–semiconductor (DMOS) FETs, GaAs FETs, SiGe and GaAs heterojunction bipolar transistors/HBTs, HEMTs, IMPATT diodes, and others, are used especially at lower microwave frequencies and power levels on the order of watts specifically in applications like portable RF terminals/cell phones and access points where size and efficiency are the drivers.
 New materials like gallium nitride (GaN) or GaN on silicon or on silicon carbide/SiC are emerging in HEMT transistors and applications where improved efficiency, wide bandwidth, operation roughly from few to few tens of GHz with output power of few watts to few hundred of watts are needed.

 Depending on the amplifier specifications and size requirements microwave amplifiers can be realised as monolithically integrated, integrated as modules or based on discrete parts or any combination of those.

 The maser is a non-electronic microwave amplifier.

 Musical instrument amplifiers

 Instrument amplifiers are a range of audio power amplifiers used to increase the sound level of musical instruments, for example guitars, during performances.
 An amplifier's tone mainly comes from the order and amount in which it applies EQ and distortion.

+Voice amplifiers

+These amplifiers are used to amplify the voice of a person with watts, Examples are Megaphones, Microphones, personal amplifiers, etc. They are used for sporting events, schools, construction, and fire and safety.